 Freshly ground black pepper, to taste

-3 stalks Celery, chopped
+3 stalks of Celery, chopped

 1/4 cup Red Onion

 Boil potatoes in a large pot of salted water for about 7 minutes.
 Pulse olive oil, parsley, scallions, lemon juice, dijon, and garlic in a blender or food processor.
-Pour your mustard herb mixture onto your potatoes then let the mixture sit and absorb for about 10 minutes, stir a few times.
+Pour your mustard herb mixture onto your potatoes then let the mixture sit and absorb for about 10 minutes, stirring a few times.
 Toss in the celery and red onion.
 Add salt and pepper to your liking.

 Grilled Zucchini Chips

 Zucchini is a staple of fresh summer produce.
 This salty, nutritious side is guaranteed to please your crowd.